The-Owl-Cafe/gm_webapi/README.md

+# What this is meant to be used for
+For publicly usable APIs and retrieving data that needs to be cached and updated in intervals, and to do so with most of the logic behind it already written for you.

+# What this is not meant to be used for
+Dealing with anything that requires authentication or authorization.
+You will need to implement these two things yourself.
+This may change later but for now this is not something I have the time or motivation to bother with.

 # Features
 1. Built in type checking for parameters passed to it's functions
 2. Default headers setup aswell as optional per-route headers